Villupuram–Pondicherry branch line: History

 The line was originally built in the late ninteeth century and crossed between British and French territory at the Sankaraparani River.
 It opened on 16 December 1879.
 The line once had spur to major textile mill in Pondicherry as well as to its port.
 Before broad gauge conversion, trains between Puducherry and Villupuram halted at Palliyaneliyanur.

-As of 2019, there are plans to develop the intermediate station infrastructure to increase capacity on the line.
+As of 2019, there were plans to develop the intermediate station infrastructure to increase capacity on the line.

 Services

 The branch line serves superfast express trains bound for Howrah, Bhubaneswar, and New Delhi.
 There are also standard express trains serving several destinations, and local trains that run among the whole branch line.

 Stations

 Viluppuram Junction

 Located in Villupuram, Tamil Nadu, Viluppuram Junction railway station is where the branch line connects with the main line and several other branch lines that originate there.

 Valavanur

 Valavanur station is located in the Viluppuram district of the Indian state of Tamil Nadu, India.
 It was once an import depot for the shipment of peanut oil.

 The station consists of 1 platform on a single track.
 As of 2019 there were plans to expand the station with a line block and siding to accommodate through service trains.